Ocyan/ocyan.github.io/README.md

 [OCYAN](https://www.ocyan.com)
 ===================

-Ocyan is the platform that provides you all the necessary services to create mobile, IoT and web applications without the hassle to maintain an infrastructure.
+Ocyan is the cloud platform that enables faster blockchain adoption for your business, it is an infrastructure solution for blockchain tailored to your needs.

 ----------